andreydro/ruby-practice/README.md

 Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly

-+ trying tasks from other resources
++ trying tasks from different resources

 + Versus App about battles between rapper from VERSUS (SPB)